Liposomal doxorubicin is also known as Caelyx® or Myocet®. It is used to treat breast and ovarian cancer, myeloma, and HIV-related Kaposi’s sarcoma.

 Liposomal doxorubicin is used to treat breast and ovarian cancer, myeloma, and HIV-related Kaposi’s sarcoma.
 It may sometimes be used to treat other cancers.
 It is best to read this information with our general information about chemotherapy and the type of cancer you have.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will usually have liposomal doxorubicin in the chemotherapy day unit or during a stay in hospital.
+You will be given liposomal doxorubicin in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
-It may be given alone, or along with other chemotherapy drugs.
-During treatment you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
-This is who we mean when we mention doctor or nurse in this information.
+Liposomal doxorubicin can be given in combination with other cancer drugs.

 - a fine tube that goes under the skin of your chest and into a vein close by (central line)